lirsacc/sloths-py/docs/usage.md

 ```

-### Lazyness and backpressure control
+### Laziness and backpressure control

 Streams by default are lazy and well-implemented transforms (i.e. generator
 transforms) provide a few interesting properties to help control backpressure
 as well as memory usage.
-The final transforms polls froms the last step which
+The final transforms polls from the last step which
 essentially polls up the stack until any iterable yields data.

 We can visualise this with the following constructed example: